LucasKendi/hueforge-at-home/README.md

 - Open up the URL in your browser.
 For the screenshot above, that would be: http://localhost:3000

 - You can replace the `input_image.png` file with any image you want (just make sure it has this exact name and path) then refresh the page.
-It will keep working as long as you keep the cmd window open with the `npx serve` program running.
+If you need to use a jpg instead of png the you would need to make some modifications to main.js (edit the line `name = "input_image.png"` to point to your jpg file name) It will keep working as long as you keep the cmd window open with the `npx serve` program running.